Miami TV Station Crew Attacked in Miami Beach While Filming Story on Crime

 Local

-The station’s reporter called police and reported the incident, following the group before two different people later attacked the crew and struck the camera.
+The station’s reporter called police and reported the first incident.
+The reporter then followed the group and two different people later attacked the crew and struck the camera.

 Police later detained two people near 7th Street and Ocean Drive and took them into custody, charging both with felony criminal mischief and battery.

-Both the reporter and photojournalist are thankfully okay, according to the station's website.
+Both the reporter and photojournalist are okay, according to the station's website.